Cells QPDK#

 Parameters:

-• island_height (float) – Height of the central island in μm.
+• angle (float) – angular coverage of the ring

 Return type: